openshift-eng/nested-ova-ansible/README.md

 # nested-ova-ansible

+Canonical repo for nested-ova-ansible in CI.
 Provisions nested vCenter and ESXi hosts.

 ## Prerequisites